Dhuriprathamesh/Chart-bot-angular/output/output.md

-CHAT-DRIVEN CHARTING BOT USING FLASK AND PLOTLY IN WEB APP
+<h2>CHAT-DRIVEN CHARTING BOT USING FLASK AND PLOTLY IN WEB APP</h2>

 Overview:
 This project is an AI-driven chatbot integrated with a Flask backend and an HTML, CSS, JS